01 of 13

 Myoko Festival, Arunachal Pradesh

 The shaman is the most important figure in the community.
 At dawn on the second day of the festival, each clan in the village collects pigs to be sacrificed.
 The shamans recite sacred prayers and mantras while women sprinkle the pigs with flour and rice beer.
-Afterwards, they're taken to the huts of their owners to be sacrificed.
+Afterward, they're taken to the huts of their owners to be sacrificed.

 Continue to 5 of 13 below.

-- Where: Ziro, Arunachal Pradesh.
+- Where: Ziro, Arunachal Pradesh

 05 of 13